 Camping is allowed in designated campgrounds only.
 Camp only in designated campsites.
 Cook and eat in shelters or at picnic tables.
 Do not cook or eat at tent platforms.

 Food storage lockers, or “bear boxes”, are provided at each campground, except Pleasant Camp where there is a bear pole (rope required).
 Immediately upon arrival in camp: stow all food and other attractants.
 Ensure the door is securely latched.

 Open fires are prohibited.
 Carry a backpacking stove and plenty of fuel.
 There are wood stoves available in some shelters below tree line, but wood supplies may be scarce and/or wet.
 Backpacking stoves, or woodstoves in the Lindeman shelters are your only source of heat on the Canadian side of the trail.

 Surface water is the only source of drinking water on the Chilkoot Trail.
 There are places to get water at all campgrounds.
 Purify all drinking water.

 You must pack out everything that you pack into the park.
 Keep your meals simple and light -- this will cut down on the weight you carry in and the garbage that you will have to carry out.
 Nothing should be discarded in the park, including food scraps, wet garbage, grease and cigarette butts.

 Waste water disposal

 Never wash clothes, dishes, or yourself directly in a water source.
-Waste water is disposed of differently on the U.S. and Canadian sides of the trail:
+Waste water is disposed of differently on the American and Canadian sides of the trail: